Jonay Risco: Enfusion title reign

-Zuev and Risco fought a rematch four months later, during Enfusion 40, for the Enfusion 70kg title.
+Zuev and Risco fought a rematch four months later, during Enfusion 40, for the Enfusion 70 kg title.
 Risco won the rematch by unanimous decision.

 He was scheduled to fight the future two weight Enfusion champion Tayfun Ozcan during Enfusion 46.
 Risco won by TKO, as Tayfun suffered a cut on his shin.

 Risco had his first title defense during Enfusion 63, when he was scheduled to fight Buakaw Banchamek.
 Risco won the fight by decision.
 He fought Davit Kiria in a non-title bout during Enfusion 66, and won by unanimous decision.

 Risco fought in the first round of the Kunlun Fight 70 kg tournament during KLF 75, when he won a unanimous decision against Li Shiyuan.
 He then defended his Enfusion title for the second time with a decision win over Nordin Ben Moh.
 Advancing to the KLF tournament quarterfinals, Risco faced Feng Xingli.
 Xingli won the fight by unanimous decision.

-Following this loss, Risco went on a 14 month hiatus from the sport, as he recovered from muscle and ligament injuries in his left leg.
+Following this loss, Risco went on a 14-month hiatus from the sport, as he recovered from muscle and ligament injuries in his left leg.
 Before suffering these injuries, Risco was scheduled to defend his title against Superbon Banchamek.

 Risco was scheduled to defend his Enfusion title for the third time in a rematch with Tayfun Ozcan.
 Ozcan won the fight by unanimous decision.